 22 of 45

-It wasn't difficult for Japanese-Americans to lose their possessions and livelihoods.
+It wasn't difficult for Japanese Americans to lose their possessions and their money during forced relocation and internment.

-Once the government announced the internment plan, they gave Japanese-Americans one week to register with authorities, and report to assembly centers, where they would then be transported to the camps.
+Once the government announced the internment plan, they often gave Japanese Americans mere days to figure out what to do with their property, register with authorities, and report to temporary "assembly centers," where they would later be transported to the internment camps.

-However, not all the camps were complete, so many Japanese-Americans were held for months in temporary holding centers, usually converted stables at local racetracks, like this one.
-National Archives and Records Administration, Records of the War Relocation Authority
+However, not all the camps were completed right away, so some Japanese Americans were held for much longer than expected in temporary holding centers, including converted stables at local racetracks.
+National Archives and Records Administration/Records of the War Relocation Authority

 23 of 45